Protein quinary structure: Early observations

 With the sense with which it is used today, the term quinary structure first appeared in the work of McConkey, in 1989.
 In his work, McConkey runs 2D electrophoresis gels on the total protein content of hamster (CHO) and human (HeLa) cells.
 In a 2D electrophoresis gel experiment, the coordinates of a protein depend on its molecular weight and its isoelectric point.
 Given the evolutionary distance between humans and hamsters, and considering evolutionary rates typical of mammals, one would expect a large number of substitutions to have occurred between hamsters and humans, a fraction of which would involve acidic (aspartate and glutamate) and basic (arginine and lysine) residues, resulting in changes in the isoelectric point of many proteins.
 Strikingly, hamster and human cells yielded almost identical fingerprints in the experiment, implying that many fewer of those substitutions actually took place.
-McConkey suggested in that paper that the reason why the proteins of humans and hamsters had not diverged as much he anticipated was that an additional selective pressure must have been related to the many non-specific “interactions that are inherently transient” experienced by proteins in the cytoplasm and which “constitute the fifth level of protein organization”.
+McConkey suggested in that paper that the reason why the proteins of humans and hamsters had not diverged as much he anticipated was that an additional selective pressure must have been related to the many non-specific "interactions that are inherently transient" experienced by proteins in the cytoplasm and which "constitute the fifth level of protein organization".

 Protein interactions and quinary structure

 Despite the crudeness of McConkey's experiment, his interpretation of the results have proved to be accurate.
 Rather than simply being hydrophilic, protein surfaces must have carefully been modulated by evolution and adapted to this network of weak interactions, often called quinary interactions.
-It is important to note that protein-protein interactions responsible for the emergence of quinary structure are fundamentally different from specific protein encounters.
+Protein-protein interactions responsible for the emergence of quinary structure are fundamentally different from specific protein encounters.
 The latter are the result of relatively high-stability binding, often linked to functionally meaningful events –many of which have already been described – while the former are often interpreted as some background noise of physiologically unproductive misinteractions that complicate the interpretation of protein networks and need to be avoided, so that normal cellular functions can proceed.

 The transient nature of these protein encounters complicates the study of quinary structure.
 Indeed, the interactions responsible for this upper level of protein organisation are weak and short-lived, and hence would not produce protein-protein complexes that could be isolated by conventional biochemical methods.
 Therefore, quinary structure can only be understood in vivo.